mateusmedeiros/sinatra-bootstrap/README.md

 NOTE
 =================
 Well, so I forked this and tweaked it to my needs at the moment and had intentions to do a lot of extra things to make it useful for everyone (TO-DO section).
-I still intend to do all that stuff, but I'm completely freaking out of time so, after 7 months, I decided to add this note to anyone that might read this.
+I still intend to do all that stuff, but I'm completely out of time, so, after 7 months, I decided to add this note to anyone that might read this.

 I have more experience with Sinatra now and had some plans to refactor this, I'll do that as soon as I find some time.
 I have no idea when will that be though.
 Hopefully it will be soon.